 Whatever you do, do NOT change your culture - that’s akin to selling out – or try to convince people about it if you think it’s unsellable.
 Just move on.

-Spotting the spots: manifestations of culture
+Spotting the spots: Characteristics of organizational culture

 Culture is evident in the little and big habits, behaviors, rituals, customs, norms, traditions, artifacts, voice, symbolisms, and incentive-reward systems that team members practice as ‘second nature’ (that is, instinctively and reflexively, without conscious planning) day in, day out.